Recent Case Proves Persuasion Is Not Undue Influence | Curtis Parkinson

 Further Information or Advice

-This case demonstrates that even if a Will seems unfair by disinheriting someone entirely, there must be solid evidence of undue influence to make a successful claim.
-Circumstantial evidence about mental capacity or a claim that a new Will that is different from what is expected, is not enough.
+This case shows that even if a Will seems unfair by completely disinheriting someone, proving undue influence requires strong evidence.
+Circumstantial evidence about mental capacity or a Will differing from expectations isn’t sufficient.

-If you would like further information about your Will or challenging a Will please contact us and ask to speak to one of our specialist lawyers.
+For more information about wills or challenging a Will, contact us to speak with a specialist lawyer.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.